Call 630-963-6161 today to schedule your tinnitus consultation

 A common treatment is acoustic therapy or sound therapy.
 Sound therapy makes use of sounds to help the brain re-focus and diminish the emotional impact of the tinnitus.

+- Address the problem: If your tinnitus is due to earwax build up, medication or infection, they’ll recommend the proper course to resolve the issue.
+This may include removing the earwax, checking with your physician about switching medications or whether antibiotics would help.
 Medications may be an option, especially if they are used to treat an underlying condition and relieve its symptoms.
 However, no medications have been approved specifically for the treatment of tinnitus.

-Your physician or audiologist may also suggest a referral for psychological treatment or support, as tinnitus can be life-changing and hard to deal with, especially when it is a chronic problem.
+- Behavioral Therapy: Your physician or audiologist may also suggest a referral for psychological treatment or support, as tinnitus can be life-changing and hard to deal with, especially when it is a chronic problem.
 A tinnitus support group may also be of help.

 After treatment has taken place, further maintenance is important.
 This may include management of associated health problems or ongoing therapies to support health and manage tinnitus.